- 12 minutes to read

 Filter and Locate Rows

-Multiple ways to filter and locate rows is supported.
-An end-user can search for data using a dedicated Find Panel (press CTRL+F) or using the incremental search feature.
-Filter criteria created in code or at runtime allow you to narrow the displayed record set.
+The Data Grid supports multiple ways to filter and locate rows.
+To search for data, users can use a dedicated Find Panel (CTR+F) or the incremental search feature.
+Filter criteria created in code or at runtime allow you to limit the number of displayed records.

 - Built-in Find Panel